An Interview With Olympic Weightlifter Jaci Alberts-Long

 A: This is the key to success for sure.
 Being organized and disciplined is the only way I could balance work, training, and making sure I was eating well and sleeping a full 8 hours.
-I did all my lunch and snack meal prep on Sundays for the coming week, but enjoyed cooking dinner at night, so I would do that post training.
+I did all my lunch and snack meal prep on Sundays for the coming week but enjoyed cooking dinner at night, so I would do that post-training.
 I'd often work from 8-4, go to the gym, cook dinner, and finish up any leftover work I had in the evening.
 Luckily, I'm able to make it work!

 Q: How has your performance in the gym been affected by tracking, if at all?

 A: To my surprise, my strength actually went up while losing weight.
-I've hit several all-time PR's during the time I've been on WAG, including my Olympic lifts, as well as my squats.
+I've hit several all-time PRs during the time I've been on WAG, including my Olympic lifts, as well as my squats.

 Q: What has been the biggest change you've made in your lifestyle since joining?

 A: The biggest lifestyle change was weighing myself every day and measuring myself (which I had never done before in my life).
-I'm used to tracking and weighing my food, so that wasn't a huge change to my life.
+I'm used to tracking and weighing my food, so that wasn't a huge change in my life.

 Q: What advice do you have for other people considering hiring a nutrition coach?

 A: To trust them and stick with it.
 I never once cheated during the few months prior to nationals, because I was only cheating myself out of hitting my goals.
 Knowing that, kept me from caving to cravings.
 And if I really wanted something, I made sure I could fit it into my macros for that day so I never felt deprived.
-Chris (my WAG coach) was super motivating and wanted me to hit my goals as much as I did, which kept me going even through the few weeks I saw no change on the scale.
+Chris (my WAG coach) was super motivating and wanted me to hit my goals as much as I did, which kept me going even during the few weeks I saw no change on the scale.